sensible-hq/sensible-api-js/README.md

 #### Code example: Extract from PDFs in directory and convert to Excel

 See the following code for a complete example of how to use the SDK for document extraction in your own app.
+The example:

+1. Filters a directory to find the PDF files.
+2. Extracts data from the PDF files using the extraction configurations in a  `bank_statements` document type.
+3. Compiles the extractions into an Excel file.

 ```node
 import { promises as fs } from "fs";